Remote Passenger Crash Survival

 - Avoid unnecessary walking

-- Get insulation under you, block wind, get dry
+- Insulate from the ground, block wind, get dry

 - Keep people together